German election: Afro-Germans hope for a better future – DW – 02/19/2025

 High emotions ahead of the election

 Emotions are running high in the country as the clock ticks towards Sunday's elections.
 The key topics are migration, security, and the economy.
-According to ARD-Deutschlandtrend, one in three German voters is still undecided.
+According to the ARD-Deutschlandtrend poll, one in three German voters is still undecided.
 Magdeburg's streets are plastered with campaign posters, promising a brighter and more prosperous future.

 Amidou Traore from the Ivory Coast has lived in Magdeburg since 1994.
 He works for Caritas, a Catholic relief and development organization that also helps people with migration backgrounds.
 Since the attack, he has observed an increase in attacks against migrants.